-State - The status of a particular translation in a <target> or <bin-target> element.
+State - The status of a particular translation in a <target> or din-target> element.

 Text.
-The recommended values for the state attribute are as follow (this list is not exhaustive):
+The recommended values for the state attribute are defined in the XLIFF Values schema as the stateValueList type.as follow (this list is not exhaustive):